Voxelers/3DAnimationsWithOpenSource/README.md

-# 3D Animations with Open Source
+# 3D Animations with Open Source Workshop

 In this repository you will find the Godot and Blender files that will be used during the workshop.